adutra/goalesce/README.md

 | `index`    | Slice fields           | Applies "merge-by-index" semantics. |
 | `merge`    | Slice of struct fields | Applies "merge-by-key" semantics.   |

-With `merge`, a merge key must also be provided in another struct tag: `coalesceMergeKey`.
+With `merge`, a merge key must also be provided, separated by a comma from the strategy name itself, e.g.
+`goalesce:"merge,Id"`.
 The merge key _must_ be the name of a field in the slice's struct element type.

 Example: